Keibert Ruiz Player Props: Nationals vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks second in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Astros pitching staff ranks third in the league.

-- The Astros have a 3.34 team ERA that ranks first among all MLB pitching staffs.
+- The Astros have the first-ranked team ERA across all MLB pitching staffs (3.30).

-- Astros pitchers combine to allow 69 home runs (one per game), the 10th-fewest in the league.
+- The Astros allow the ninth-fewest home runs in baseball (69 total, one per game).

-- Brown gets the start for the Astros, his 13th of the season.
-He is 5-3 with a 3.82 ERA and 79 strikeouts through 68 1/3 innings pitched.
+- Valdez (6-5) gets the starting nod for the Astros in his 14th start of the season.
+He's put together a 2.36 ERA in 84 2/3 innings pitched, with 89 strikeouts.

-- In his last outing on Tuesday against the Toronto Blue Jays, the righty tossed six innings, allowing three earned runs while surrendering three hits.
+- In his most recent time out on Thursday, the lefty tossed five innings against the Toronto Blue Jays, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.